Thursday, 15 June 2023

 Kevin Gately pictured above circled

-On 15 June, 1974,clashes between anti-fascists and the police at London’s Red Lion Square, Holborn, culminated in a police charge against anti-fascist demonstrators opposing the far right National Front’s meeting at Conway Hall, resulted in one anti-Front protester, Kevin Gateley, a student at Warwick University, being killed.
+On 15 June, 1974,clashes between anti-fascists and the police at London’s Red Lion Square, Holborn, culminated in a police charge against anti-fascist demonstrators opposing the far right National Front’s meeting at Conway Hall, resulted in one anti-Front protester, Kevin Gateley, a 20 year old student at Warwick University, being killed.
 He was not a member of any political organisation, and the march at Red Lion Square was his first.
-He was the first person to be killed at a political protest in mainland Britain for at least 55 years, (since the British Army shot two looters dead in Liverpool during the riots associated with a police strike in August 1919)
+He was the first person to be killed at a political protest in mainland Britain for at least 55 years. (since the British Army shot two looters dead in Liverpool during the riots associated with a police strike in August 1919)

 The events leading up to his death began in April 1974, when the Front booked the large hall at Conway Hall, a venue long associated with secular humanism and the anti-war left.The Front had been using Conway Hall for meetings during the previous four years, but anti-fascist pickets began in October 1973.
 On 15 June 1974, they planned a meeting entitled “Stop immigration – start repatriation”.
 In early June, the anti-imperialist campaign group Liberation, headed by veteran Labour MP Fenner Brockway, learned of the Front’s booking and attempted to book a room of their own elsewhere in the building.
 By 9 June, the police were aware that both the Front and its opponents planned to hold demonstrations culminating at Conway Hall.